WatameBytes/YouTube/README.md

 # Run the app
 $ python Main.py

-May need to install PySimpleGUI && pytchat python -m pip install SomePackage
+# May need to install PySimpleGUI && pytchat
+python -m pip install SomePackage

 sudo apt-get install python3-tk

+# If PyInstaller doesn't work for some reason
+python -m PyInstaller --onefile Main.py

+# python --> python3, depending on your system
+# Afterwards, go to dist and just run Main

 ```

 Note: If you want to collect data from multiple videos, you'll need to open a new app instance.